On photo AS17-134-20425:

 The view of the left shows how the photographer appears on the reflection of the visor, and the view of the right shows how he should have appeared instead.

-the astronaut is a little farther away from the photographer than the jeep, and the flag still farther away.
+the astronaut is a little farther away from the photographer than the rover, and the flag still farther away.

 When the photographer backs up, the relative size of objects must change as they are not at the same distance from the photographer.